laravelkr/docs/kr/mocking.md

             // Assert that a job was dispatched synchronously...
             Bus::assertDispatchedSync(AnotherJob::class);

-            // Assert that a job was not dipatched synchronously...
+            // Assert that a job was not dispatched synchronously...
             Bus::assertNotDispatchedSync(AnotherJob::class);

             // Assert that a job was dispatched after the response was sent...